Rural and Remote Marking Program

 Providing opportunities for country teachers to participate in HSC marking.

-The HSC Rural and Remote Marking Program (RRMP) is a joint initiative of the NSW Department of Education, Catholic Education Commission NSW (CEC) and the NSW Education Standards Authority (NESA).
+The HSC Rural and Remote Marking Program (RRMP) is a joint initiative of the NSW Department of Education, Catholic Schools NSW (CSNSW) and the NSW Education Standards Authority (NESA).

 A valuable professional development activity, the RRMP allows teachers to gain knowledge, skills and understanding about the marking process.

 A limited number of RRMP positions are available each year.

 Markers generally mark one question of a student’s response, or a group of questions totalling around 10 to 15 marks.
 Markers work in small groups under the supervision of a senior marker.
 Each marking operation is managed by a Supervisor of Marking (SOM).